astik/experiment-zipkin/README.md

 ### NodeJS-basic

 This demo illustrates the simpliest use case : a NodeJS application acting as a web server (_express_).
-All calls to the endpoint are traced into zipking.
+All calls to the endpoint are traced into Zipkin.

 ```shell
 docker-compose -f _docker-compose/nodejs-basic.yml up